gabrielegilardi/ANFIS-metaheuristic/Code_Cpp_PSO/README.md

-# Multivariate Regression and Classification Using an Adaptive Neuro-Fuzzy Inference System (Takagi-Sugeno) and Simulated Annealing Optimization
+# Multivariate Regression and Classification Using an Adaptive Neuro-Fuzzy Inference System (Takagi-Sugeno) and Particle Swarm Optimization

 Version using particle swarm optimization instead of simulated annealing optimization. **--> Not implemented yet**